 FUTURE SOKOL LEADERS FUND

 Established in 1960, this fund provides financial assistance for the training and education of youth members to become able administrators, advocates and instructors of American Sokol.
 The FSLF has contributed to the success of the American Sokol National Instructor School and has funded the annual Merit Awards through the Education Committee of American Sokol, which provides financial assistance toward College Educations.
-By 2022 or sooner the Foundation Committee’s goal is to have this fund at the endowment level of $500,000 while continuing to award up to $20,000 in grants to the Instructor’s School, Merit Awards, and similar programming.
-The application for these grants takes place each summer and is managed by the FSLF Administrator, Sister Maryann Fiordelis (as of 7/2015 appointment through the Financial Secretary SOP III.
+Grant applications takes place each summer and is managed by the FSLF Administrator, Sister Maryann Fiordelis (as of 7/2015 appointment through the Financial Secretary SOP III.
 C. 1.
 1/26/2016) who holds a seat on the ASO Foundation Committee with a vote.
-This fund holds several different grants received from both inside ASO and outside such as those from the Czech Ministry and Bridgestone-Firestone.
+This fund holds several different grants received from both inside ASO.
+By 2022, a base of $500,000 and the set-up of this fund as endowed, is the goal allowing at least $20,000 annually for grants to the Instructor’s School, Merit Awards, and similar programming. #ILGIVE social media promotion each December will be utilized to stimulate giving to this fund.

 GIFTS, MEMORIALS, SPECIAL TRIBUTES, MERIT SCHOLARSHIPS……………The American Sokol Organization regularly receives donations through the annual gift programming (“SEALS”) program; members, friends, and relatives choosing to give memorials and or tributes; Special occasion events which may be towards the merit scholarships; etc.